micronaut-projects/micronaut-core/CONTRIBUTING.md

 # Contributing Code or Documentation to Micronaut

+## Finding Issues to Work on

+If you are interested in contributing to Micronaut and are looking for issues to work on, take a look at the issues tagged with [help wanted](https://github.com/micronaut-projects/micronaut-core/issues?q=is%3Aopen+is%3Aissue+label%3A%22status%3A+help+wanted%22).

 ## IDE Setup

 Micronaut can be imported into IntelliJ IDEA by opening the `build.gradle` file.